How to access information at the CRA

 - Make sure that your contact information is shown clearly on your request so that we can contact you if we need clarification, and so that we know where to send our response.

 - Keep a copy of your request and all related correspondence for reference.

-- The rights of access under the Access to Information Act and Privacy Act are restricted to "records" under the control of a government institution.
-In other words, there is no requirement for the CRA to create records to comply with your request.
+- The rights of access under the Access to Information Act and Privacy Act are restricted to records under the control of a government institution.
+In other words, there is no requirement for the CRA to create records to meet your request.